josephsumabat/static-ls/README.md

     to  your `package.yaml`
     See this project's `package.yaml` or `static-ls.cabal` for examples

-    For better re-indexing while editing `-fdefer-type-errors` is also recommended - note however that this will cause type errors to be surfaced as warnings but will allow hie files to be regenerated on a failed compile
+    For better re-indexing while editing `-fdefer-type-errors` is also recommended - note however that this will cause type errors to be surfaced as warnings if you don't have `-Werr` but will allow hie files to be regenerated on a failed compile
-2. Index your project in hiedb running `hiedb -D .hiedb index .hiefiles --src-base-dir .` from your workspace root
+2. Index your project in hiedb running `hiedb -D .hiedb index .hiefiles --src-base-dir .` from your workspace root.
+If you're on an older version of `hiedb` use `hiedb -D .hiedb index .hiefiles --src-base-dir .`
 3. Point your language client to the `static-ls` binary and begin editing!
     (See [Editor Setup](#editor-setup) for instructions if you're not sure how)